StilgarISCA/ClassicArcadeProjects/_posts/2016-11-07-Button-Hinge-And-Overlay.md

 feature-img: "img/tnf-cp-single-in-place.jpg"
 comments: true
 ---
-My [last update](/2016/10/24/Fabricating-Control-Panels.html) was about the plywood construction of the control panels.
+My [last update](/2016/10/24/Fabricating-Control-Panels.html) was about the particle board construction of the control panels.
 There's a lot more to them which hasn't been covered so let’s get going!

 Constructing this game from scratch without complete plans has been challenging at times.
 Without complete plans, I wasn’t sure how the control panels were supposed to open.
 Thankfully, there were a few Track and Field cocktails elsewhere on the internet which I could reference.
 Initially, I didn’t think I’d be able to use a piano hinge on the control panels, but it ended up being the correct choice.